brianjaustin/brianjaustin.github.io/content/blog/2025/02/08/ao3-paperclip.md

 1. Re-run the scripts to catch any images uploaded after the copy finished but before the new code was deployed

-That went fine in our staging environment, and was relatively OK for collection and pseud icons in production as well (although I suspect some performance issues we observed around that time were related to running those copy scripts).
+That went fine in our staging environment, and was relatively OK for collection and skin icons in production as well (although I suspect some performance issues we observed around that time were related to running those copy scripts).
 Pseuds on production were another story: we have over 8 million of them, which is well into silly numbers and makes running some queries Scary.